cc-tweaked/CC-Tweaked/doc/events/websocket_message.md

 The @{websocket_message} event is fired when a message is received on an open WebSocket connection.

-This event is normally handled by @{Websocket.receive}, but it can also be pulled manually.
+This event is normally handled by @{http.Websocket.receive}, but it can also be pulled manually.

 ## Return Values
 1. @{string}: The URL of the WebSocket.